Vietnam.vn - Nền tảng quảng bá Việt Nam

 VTC NewsVTC News23/09/2023

 At first, when he first started driving a motorbike taxi, Cuong took advantage of the morning to go to class, and in the afternoon and evening he drove, earning an average of 3-4 million VND per month.
-Earning money was quite easy, the male student gradually became more passionate, enthusiastically accepting jobs, even going to work until midnight every day before returning home.
+Earning money was quite easy, the male student gradually became more passionate, enthusiastically accepting more jobs, even going to work until midnight every day before coming home.

 Students are busy working part-time jobs, some drop out of school, some work hard to pay for re-study.
 (Illustration photo).